SaaS user acquisition

 Why it matters:

-Build trust fast.
-Founders who post consistently on social platforms see 3× higher engagement from potential customers.
+• Build trust fast.
+Founders who post consistently see significantly higher engagement.

-According to 2024 data, 75% of B2B buyers research a brand on social media before making a purchase, and 53% rely on it for product education.
+• 75% of B2B buyers research a brand on social media before purchasing

 Platform-by-Platform Growth Playbook